Symptoms and Treatment of Generalized Anxiety

 5. Personality and environmental factors

-Lifetime prevalence means the likelihood of someone suffering from the disorder at some point in their life.
-For GAD, this is estimated at 5%, meaning 5% of people will experience it during their lifetime.
-Comorbidity refers to GAD's frequent association with other mental or physical disorders.
-GAD comorbidities – or other disorders that occur alongside it – are particularly high, with those suffering from GAD often dealing with other mental issues, such as depression or other anxiety disorders.
+Lifetime prevalence means the chance that a person will suffer from the disorder at some point in their life.
+For GAD, this is estimated at 5%, so 5% of people will experience this problem at some point in their lives.
+Comorbidity refers to the fact that GAD often appears together with other mental or physical disorders.
+The comorbidities of GAD - meaning other disorders that occur alongside it - are especially common, so people with GAD often struggle with other mental problems too, such as depression or other anxiety disorders.

 generalizált szorongás